john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

 #  Running your local jupyter notebook

 Navigate to the new window/tab that was launched.
 (This will most likely be a new tab.)
 The url will show something along the lines of "http://localhost:8888/tree".
-Navigate to your saved copy of the saved part2 notebook, which you will click on.
+Navigate to your saved copy of the part2 notebook, which you will click on.
 It will launch in a new tab/window.

 This should look somewhat like Colab.
 Carry on as normal.